Wet Wrap Therapy for Severe Eczema

 Credit: NIAID

-Taking Fewer Drugs
+Taking Fewer Medicines

+Many people with severe eczema take multiple medications.
+These may include corticosteroids, immunosuppressants, antihistamines, and biologics.
 Immunosuppressants are very strong and can have serious side effects.
-Wet wrap therapy allowed this patient to stop taking antihistamines and cyclosporine, an anti-rejection drug commonly prescribed to transplant recipients.
+Wet wrap therapy allowed this study participant to stop taking an immunosuppressant as well as antihistamines.

 Photo of young boy wrapped in towels sitting in a bathtub